Fun frog craft for kids, complete with free template ready to download. Simply paint, cut out and assemble. Ribbet ribbet!

 What you will need:

-- frog template – free for subscribers (see the big pink box at the end of this post)
+- frog template (you can find it at the end of the post)

 - paint, pens or crayons